CsIPongor/A3-DC-Manual/Manual.md

 First download the A3-DC install from the following link:<br>
 [Download installer.](https://google.com)<br>

+Run installer and follow the instructions below.
+Depending on the computer setup the installer might have to be run as **administrator**.
+When using Antivirus software an exception might have to be added for the installer.<br>

 ![using a color picker](./Images/1_Install_short.gif)

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.